094459/newsletter-oss-projects/README.md

 **valkey-finch**

 [valkey-finch](https://github.com/094459/valkey-finch) is a quick recipe on how to run Valkey in a container using Finch.
 It did not work out of the box for me, and I had to figure out how to get it working.
 Now you can save yourself the trouble and check out this configuration.
 I also put a short blog on this, so check out [Getting started with Valkey and Finch](https://community.aws/content/2jPNz5C31N4dQpeLiDycNNlReCy/getting-started-with-valkey-and-finch) (#202)

+**BetterDB for Valkey**

+[BetterDB for Valkey](https://github.com/betterdb/betterdb-valkey) provides a nice VSCode extension for those of you working with Valkey.
+Check out the README for the current capabilities.
+The project is looking for contributions/collaborations, so if you love Valkey and use VSCode, why not give this a look.(#218)

+**pydynox**

+[pydynox](https://github.com/pydynox/pydynox) is a high performance DynamoDB ORM for Python that combines the simplicity of Python with the speed of Rust for database operations.
+It provides a class based interface similar to PynamoDB but delivers significantly faster serialisation and batch processing through its Rust core.
+Developers get comprehensive DynamoDB functionality including transactions, queries, and advanced features like encryption and compression, all wrapped in a modern Python API.
+It's designed for teams building AWS applications who need both developer productivity and enterprise-grade performance.
+The repo also includes a .ai directory that provides guidance if you are using AI coding assistants (or want to use them) to contribute to this project.
+I am increasingly seeing this appear in the repos that I explore.(#218)

+**dynamo-lens**

+[dynamo-lens](https://github.com/gurgelio/dynamo-lens) is a project from Gurgen that provides you with a desktop companion for Amazon DynamoDB built with Go + Wails.
+You can use it to explore tables, inspect and mutate items, and manage multiple environments from a single native app.(#218)

 ### Developer Tools & DevOps